Israel–United States military relations: Joint military activity

+Direct evidence for "unsinkable American aircraft carrier" moniker

+In June 2026, according to U.S. magazine Forbes, "[s]ince the 1960s, when Washington first became a major arms supplier to Israel, the U.S. never had large bases or troop deployments in Israel, as it has with many allies" or "fought side-by-side in combat".
+The earlier mentioned troop deployment in the Persian Gulf war of 1991 consisted of "at least 30 U.S. Army operators […] under 'Israeli engagement control'", and "[i]n 2017, the U.S. did establish a small permanent military base for housing U.S. Air Force personnel at the Israeli Air Force’s Mashabim Air Base in the Negev desert", with roughly the same formula repeated for both categories since.
+However, "[a]head of the [2026 Iran war], the U.S. Air Force deployed fifth-generation F-22 Raptor stealth fighters to Israel’s Ovda Air Base, marking the first-ever deployment of U.S. combat aircraft to Israel", with proponents of the action such as the U.S.-based think-tank JINSA claiming the moniker.

 Controversies

 The close military relationship between the U.S. and Israel has engendered a number of controversies over the years.
 Operation Nickel Grass—the U.S. resupply effort during the Yom Kippur War—led to retaliation by the Arab states, as OAPEC members declared a complete oil embargo on the United States, provoking the 1973 oil crisis.

 The United States stipulates that U.S. military equipment provided through the FMS program can be used only for internal security or defensive purposes.
 Consequently, after allegations were made that Israel had used cluster bombs for offensive purposes during the 1982 Lebanon War, the United States suspended shipments of cluster bombs to Israel.
 Similar allegations were made regarding Israeli use of weapons supplied by the U.S. in the course of the 2006 Lebanon War and the Palestinian intifadas.

 American use of its military aid for political pressure on Israel, as well as the economic and strategic restrictions attached to it, has made some Israelis question the value of American military aid.
 Israeli columnist Caroline Glick has argued that Israel's interests may be best served by ending the military assistance, and urged her government to initiate a conversation on cutting back on the assistance package.
 Former Israeli Defense Minister Moshe Arens also opposes continued US aid, arguing that Israel no longer needs it.
 Several Israeli political parties, including National Union, oppose the aid and propose a gradual reduction in dependency on it.

 The Kirk-Menendez-Schumer bill would for the first time commit the United States to provide "diplomatic, military and economic" support for offensive actions by Israel.